-- The scope of 'red-list areas': China's 'red-list areas' cover large areas of northern China, including parts of Shandong, Henan, Hebei, Shanxi, Inner Mongolia, Liaoning, Xinjiang and Shaanxi. - China's 'red-list areas' contain the largest water consumption for coal-electricity worldwide: - At the end of 2013, China had 45% of the world'its coal-fired power plants (installed capacity of 358 GW), of which those located in 'red-list areas' and had an
+- The scope of 'red-list areas': China's 'red-list areas' cover large areas of northern China, including parts of Shandong, Henan, Hebei, Shanxi, Inner Mongolia, Liaoning, Xinjiang and Shaanxi. - China's 'red-list areas' contain the largest water consumption for coal-electricity worldwide: - At the end of 2013, China had 45% of the world's coal-fired power plants (installed capacity of 358 GW), of which those located in 'red-list areas' had an annual water consumption of 3.4 billion m3 (water withdrawal of 29 billion m3), equivalent to the basic annual needs of about 186 million people.

-- annual water consumption of 3.4 billion m (water withdrawal of 29 billion m), equivalent to the basic annual needs of about 186 million people. - 48% of proposed coal fired-power plants, with an installed capacity of 237 GW, are slated for construction in 'water over-withdrawal' areas, with an annual water consumption of 1.8 billion m (water withdrawal 6.5 billion m), equivalent to the basic annual needs of about 100 million people.
+48% of proposed coal fired-power plants, with an installed capacity of 237 GW, are slated for construction in 'water over-withdrawal' areas, with an annual water consumption of 1.8 billion m3 (water withdrawal 6.5 billion m3), equivalent to the basic annual needs of about 100 million people.